Lan Leist KC Criminal Barrister

 R v M (Southwark Crown Court) – Aggravated Burglary

 Ms. Chana was instructed on the eve of the trial to represent a client who had been recalled on a life-licence due to this allegation.
-Despite the majority of the Prosecution evidence being unchallenged by the defence, Ms. Chana successfully pointed to the weaknesses in the Prosecution case in her closing speech, resulting in the Jury finding her client Not Guilty after just 2 hours of deliberation.
+Despite most of the Prosecution evidence being unchallenged by the defence, Ms. Chana successfully pointed to the weaknesses in the Prosecution case in her closing speech, resulting in the Jury finding her client Not Guilty after just 2 hours of deliberation.
 Due to the not guilty verdict, Ms. Chana’s client is now able to make an application for release to the parole board.

 R v K (Kingston Crown Court) – Conspiracy to commit Aggravated Burglary

-Ms. Chana was instructed on the first day of trial in a 5-handed case, whereby the client was the lead organiser of an aggravated burglary, where a shot-gun was used to threaten the victims and a discharged within the property.
-Ms Chana was brought into the case specifically to analyse the telephone data, which was being used by the Prosecution to establish a connection between all defendants, and, further highlight movements on the day in question.
+on the day in question.
 Central to the case for the defence was to rebut the suggestions made by the Crown by the consideration of over 49,000 pages of telephone data.
 Ms. Chana was able to identify commonalities of cell-sites on dates outside of the indictment period, in order to show that presence in the vicinity was not a an unusual occurrence.
 The client was found Not Guilty by the Jury after a 5 week trial.

 ESCAPE FROM CUSTODY